Skip to main content

 Increasing the midshipmen’s doubts was the unabashed way Bancroft and the handful of officers who backed him announced the course would be “identical” to that of the U.S. Military Academy, except for calculus, which they thought a midshipman could do without.
 They took this tack partly to impress Congress and partly because they meant it.
 West Point, in its forty-fourth year, had made its reputation turning out expert engineers who were also good soldiers.
 But this announcement only sharpened the midshipmen’s determination to prove that sailors were different from soldiers.

-Watching today’s midshipmen muster briskly by companies in Tecumseh Court and march smartly to lunch, a visitor admires the confident military style.
+Watching today’s midshipmen muster briskly by companies in Tecumseh Court and march smartly to lunch, I admired their confident military style.
 On Wednesday afternoons in the spring and fall, the brigade performs on Worden Field (named after Commodore John L. Worden, captain of the USS Monitor in its famous bout with the Confederate ironclad Merrimack).
 Here they march with even more flair in a full-scale dress parade.
 One would never dream, watching the flawless execution of complicated drill-field commands, that their predecessors of the 1840s regarded drill as a blot on their nautical honor.

-One officer turned down a chance to join the faculty of the fledgling Academy because Annapolis was “the dullest and most horrible place in the U. States.”
+One officer turned down a chance to join the faculty of the fledgling Academy because Annapolis was “the dullest and most horrible place in the United States.”

 Nevertheless, superintendents persisted in making drill part of the course.
 They sensed the school needed a military tone to maintain some semblance of discipline.
 Knowing how to maneuver men on a battlefield also made sense in that era of gunboat diplomacy, when naval officers often had to lead parties ashore to protect American citizens or punish a hostile local ruler.
 Not until after the Civil War did a canny superintendent, David Dixon Porter, figure out how to make the midshipmen like parading.
 He gave them a superb marching band.
 Soon, on a summer cruise, they challenged West Point to a drill competition on the West Point grounds and won.